ibm-cloud-docs/discovery-data/connector-web-cloud.md

 1. Optional: Add another web address to the **Starting URLs** field.

-    Keep the number of starting URLs to less than 100.
+    The number of starting URLs for a single collection must be less than 100.
 If you have a requirement to crawl a large number of websites, see [I need to crawl lots of sites.
 What's my limit?](#connector-web-cloud-max-starting-urls).
     {: important}

     The number of web pages that are crawled is limited to 250,000, so the web crawler might not crawl all the specified websites.